Women on the Run (film)

 Women on the Run (Czech title Ženy v běhu) is a 2019 Czech comedy film directed by Martin Horský.
 The film became the most successful Czech directorial debut when it was viewed by more than 1 million people after 42 days.
 The film eventually grossed 200 million CZK becoming the highest-grossing Czech film.

+Plot summary

+To fulfill her partner's last wish, a mother and her three daughters decide to split a marathon into four parts to complete the 42 kilometer race as a family relay team.